How to Verify Spotify Without Your Mobile Number

 Why does my Spotify verification code never arrive?

-Most often, because the number range has been flagged by Spotify, the provider's number is overloaded, or you used a VoIP number that Spotify blocks.
+Most often, because Spotify has flagged the number range, the provider's number is overloaded, or you used a VoIP number that Spotify blocks.
 Try a different country number or a provider with dedicated SIM-based lines.

 Can I use the same temporary number for multiple Spotify accounts?

-No if Spotify detects the same number on multiple accounts, it will block verification for both.
+No, if Spotify detects the same number on multiple accounts, it will block verification for both accounts.
 Each account needs a fresh, unused number for successful verification.

 What's the difference between one-time and rental virtual numbers for Spotify?